 Bluetooth Cuts Out

 A common Bluetooth issue is a momentary loss of audio signal, also known as stuttering.
-There are various causes of this problem, so be sure to evaluate this troubleshooting guide in order to determine the source of the issue, and what steps to take in solving it.
+There are various causes of this problem, so be sure to evaluate this troubleshooting guide to determine the source of the issue and what steps to take to solve it.
 Some common things to watch out for are:

-- If you’re using a device stored in a protective case, particularly one that includes thick material or metal, Bluetooth signal strength may deteriorate.
+- Bluetooth signal strength may deteriorate if you use a device stored in a protective case, particularly one with thick material or metal.

 - Proximity to other Bluetooth devices: the radio frequencies may interfere with your current Bluetooth pairing.
 This also applies to non-Bluetooth devices that operate within a similar frequency range, including microwave ovens, refrigerators, computers, etc. To avoid this issue, disable any unused connections for optimal performance.